labseven/ADCFinalProject/README.md

 Sending one sample takes only 0.25 seconds, so our data rate is approximately 8 bps.
 This is about 50 times slower than hardware from the 80s.
 Short tweets can take 10 seconds to transmit, while sending a text message up to 160 characters takes only 2.5 minutes.
 (that is when using the _fast_ pulses, more artistic pulses can have a baud rate of down to 1/2)

 An advantage of the slowness is in reliability.
-Our system has an error rate of only {}.
+It not only decreases error rate per bit,

 ## Conclusions
 We have explained how our radio transmission works, and have analyzed its performance.